 Since 1998, Ray has been working with the French Superstar Johnny Hallyday, performing for audiences all over the world.
 Herrmann has recorded and been featured on numerous CD's and DVD's including the multi-platinum selling Stade de France concert CD and DVD, "Allume le Feu".

 In 2007 Ray and his wife Theresa cofounded Little Lamb Music.
 A music production company featuring quality Catholic music.
 They have produced 4 CD's to date.
 You can read more about them here: LittleLambMusic.com

 Ray was also involved with LeAnn Rimes' Christmas CD, "What a Wonderful World".
 Besides performing on the album, Ray also wrote three big band arrangements for the talented singer.
 You can also hear Ray on the Cee-Lo Green produced hit "Don't Cha", as well as on the Linda Perry produced CD for Christina Aguilera, "Back to Basics".
-Most recently, Ray has been subbing for Walter Parazaider on tour with the supergroup Chicago.
+Most recently, Ray has been performing and touring with the Rock and Roll Hall of Fame band Chicago.